citation-style-language/styles/CONTRIBUTING.md

 5. In the next window, click the "Create pull request" button.
    Describe the changes you've made, and click the "Create pull request" button once more.

-(for more help, see GitHub's instructions on [Creating new files](https://help.github.com/articles/creating-new-files))
+(For more help, see GitHub's instructions on [Creating new files](https://help.github.com/articles/creating-new-files).)

 ##### 3b.
 Submitting changes to an existing style